cocstudentcouncil/Constitution/constitution.md

 * Organize Town Halls to provide a platform for all Georgia Tech College of Computing (CoC) students to organize and freely discuss issues concerning the CoC and its future;
-* Establish a direct communication channel between the CoC students and the Dean of the CoC;
+* Establish a direct communication channel between the CoC students and the Administration of the CoC;
 * Ensure that the voices of the CoC students are heard and taken into account when decisions concerning the future of the CoC are made by the CoC Administration.